-Morgan Stanley pushes advisers to boost revenue in 2020 pay plan -sources
+CORRECTED-Morgan Stanley pushes advisers to boost revenue in 2020 pay plan -sources

 Morgan Stanley made several changes to the incentive structure, including its 16-tier “pay-out grid” that determines what percentage of fees and commissions brokers get to take home.

-Anyone generating less than $5 million in annual revenue will have to deliver another 10% to reach the payout they received in 2019, according to material reviewed by Reuters.
-For instance, someone who was in the $300,000-$360,000 revenue tier this year will need to generate $330,000-$400,000 next year to get the same payout.
+Some brokers who generate less than $5 million in annual revenue will have to deliver another 10% to reach the payout they received in 2019, according to material reviewed by Reuters.
+For instance, someone who was generating toward the low end of $300,000-$360,000 revenue tier this year will need to generate a figure in the range of $330,000-$400,000 next year to get the same payout.

 The rates range from 28% of commissions and fees at the lowest tier to 55.5% at the highest.
 Advisers generating above $5 million will not see any change.